 Tagging Articles is an extremely useful feature within elevio.
-By tagging an article with keywords and matching those keywords to different pages on your site, elevio is able to make sure that only the most relevant information gets shown to your users.
+By tagging an article with keywords and matching those keywords to different pages on your site, you can control which suggestions show on your pages, providing the most relevant help possible..

 When you tag an article to a certain page, anyone opening the sidebar while on that page will be shown the article you have tagged first.
 This means your users won’t need to go looking for the most pertinent information.

 To tag an article, log in to elevio and select 'Pages in the Deliver menu.
 Click the little pencil icon next to the article to want to tag and this will open the article editor.

 Hit ‘Add page’ and paste in the exact URL of the page you want to tag.
 If you want to tag a group of pages, you can modify the dynamic part of the URL to (.*) as a wildcard, so the tag will apply to any URL’s which have the rest of the address in common.
 For example https://www.mysite.com/users/(.*)/view will work when any user number is substituted in for the wildcard.

 Scroll down to the ‘keywords’ field and enter any keywords you want to use to tag the article with.
 Once this is saved, head to your Content Management page.